 The Warburg Institute

+The project focused on the rear of the site, which is a 1955–58 building designed by the firm of Charles Holden.
 Although not listed, the Institute lies within the Bloomsbury Conservation Area (within which it is identified as a positive contributor) as well as within the vicinity of a number of statutorily listed buildings.
-By understanding the historical development of this part of Bloomsbury – a mix of early nineteenth-century terraces and twentieth-century university buildings – we were able to assess the impact of the proposals on the setting of the adjacent terraced houses, which was judged to be neutral.
+By understanding the historical development of this part of Bloomsbury – a mix of early nineteenth-century terraces and twentieth-century university buildings – we were able to assess the impact of the proposals on the setting of the adjacent housing, which was judged to be neutral.

 Client: University College London